Plants appeal to the senses - visitors of all ages are captivated by the sights, smells, sounds and textures that surround them in our Conservatory.

 - Rare and Endangered Species: A changing display of rare, threatened or endangered plants and habitats.

 - Southern Exposure: A micro-climate outdoor garden featuring North American plants native to the Southeast, the Southwest and Mexico.
-This garden is closed for the season.
+This garden will re-open to the public on Saturday, April 18.

 - Children's Garden: an outdoor area where children can play in a garden and learn informally about plants.
 This garden is closed for the season.